 Do you have a private company or start-up that could use some funding?
 Maybe you're planning on starting your own soon.
 Whatever the case is, you're in for some great news!

-There’s tens of trillions of dollars in retirement plans across the United States.
-But did you know that these funds can be invested into your business?
+There are tens of trillions of dollars in retirement plans across the United States.
+But did you know that these funds can be invested in your business?
 Yes, it’s true!
-IRA’s and 401k’s can be used to invest in start ups, private companies, and even real estate.
+IRA's and 401k's can be used to invest in start-ups, private companies, and even real estate.